shuttle-global/twilio-demo-app/README.md

 * `.../start`: The app entry point, if the user configured a GET in Twilio we redirect to a POST, so that we can see the caller's phone number and lookup if there are any saved cards.
 This uses:

-	- `instance` API to say the merchant and if its a sandbox account
+	- `instance` to get the merchant name and if its a sandbox account
-	- `capabilities` API to confirm you've configured the account and its ready for payment.
+	- `capabilities` to confirm you've configured the account and its ready for payment.

 * `.../main_menu`: A menu to allow the user to select a test case, see the `build_main_menu` function and specifically the `enabled` fields which showcases how to know if a feature is available.
 This uses:

 	- `capabilities` API to see which specific functions are available
 	- `get_payment_methods` API to see if there are any cards stored on the account

-* `.../new_payment`: This function creates the TwiML for all the user cases (paymnentm, authorisation, tokenisation, card, ACH)
+* `.../new_payment`: This function creates the TwiML for all `<Pay>` verb use cases (payment, authorisation, tokenisation, card, ACH)
 * `.../payment_response`: This function gets the callback from the Pay Connector, inspects the response and decides the next step
 * `.../repeat_payment`: This function performs a payment on a saved token using the Shuttle API.
 * `.../payment_link`: This function creates a "checkout" and sends an SMS to the customer to complete payment online
 * `.../payment_link/:link/wait`: This function waits for a payment link to complete
-* `.../payment/:id`: This function gets the payment, and inspects the status to determine the next step (Success -> Payment Menu, Pending -> Main Menu, Decline -> Main Menu)
+* `.../payment/:id`: This function gets the payment, and inspects the status to determine the next step (Success -> Payment Menu, In Progress -> Main Menu, Decline -> Main Menu)
 * `.../payment/:id/payment_menu`: This function presents options for subsequent actions on a payment (refund, capture, void).
 This uses:

 	- `capabilities` API to determine what is supported